minpyaemaw123/terraform/aws-infra/README.md

 ![](imgs/overview.png)

 This project demonstrates deploying an AWS infrastructure using Terraform.
 It includes configurations for VPC, subnets, route tables, security groups, NAT gateway, and an EC2 instance with provisioning scripts.
-Additionally, the configuration leverages Terraform Cloud as the remote backend for state management.
+Additionally, the configuration leverages ***Terraform Cloud as the remote backend for state management**.

 ## Prerequisites